AiursoftWeb/ArrayDb/README.md

 However, it is still strongly recommended to keep the `PartitionedObjectBucket` as a singleton in your application.
 It has inner cache and will improve the performance.

 Rebooting the instance will not lose any data before `SyncAsync` is called.
 But all cache will be lost.
+So it is better to keep the `PartitionedObjectBucket` instance alive and singleton.

 ### Using ArrayDb with Dependency Injection